apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

         Add `nonPersistentLAC` to WriteHandle.
 WriteHandle with 'bypass-journal' option updates the LAC using `maxPersistentEntryId`, and update `nonPersistentLAC` if receives enough ack.
         For normal WriteHandle, the `nonPersistentLAC` is set to null to indicate to keep original LAC advance logic.

+As we only introduce `BYPASS_JOURNAL` write flag to add request, it's better not change existing fencing logic.
+So fence operation shall falls into journal io path.

 ### Compatibility, Deprecation, and Migration Plan

 As this new feature only add one ledger creating option and corresponding ledger implementation.
 It has no effect